frankkiv/help-you-catchup/unitest-guide-ngrx.md

 ## Component
 Steps:
-* Use the real store, but fake the service and return data
+    * Use the real store, but fake the service and service return data
     * How to trigger the selector in component => dispatch the load success action with fake data.
     * Check the component create success and method has been called
     * Check the function work as expectation
     * Integration for checking HTML preview

 e.g.
 ```javascript